The Canadian Alliance for Sex Work Law Reform member groups are sex worker led and allied organizations from across Canada.

 is a peer-led group that has been in operation for three years.
 PIECE offers counsel to indoor and outdoor sex workers, connecting people with organizations that can assist with various situations.
 As a pro-decriminalization advocacy group, PIECE focuses on municipal and federal laws, speaking to groups and media and politicians when opportunities arise.

-Providing Alternatives, Counselling and Education (PACE) Society
+Providing Advocacy, Counselling and Education (PACE) Society

 is located in the Downtown Eastside of Vancouver, BC, Canada.
 We offer low-barrier programming and support in order to serve Vancouver’s most marginalized populations; people who often fall through the cracks due to ineligibility for services that require a fixed address or drug and alcohol abstinence can access our services.
 In this respect, PACE is on the frontline of support for those in Vancouver who need it most.